-Gnocchi alla Piemontese with Toma & Funghi Trifolati (Gnocchi with Cheese & Truffled Mushrooms)
+Gnocchi with Cheese & Truffled Mushrooms

 Bring a large pot of heavily salted water to a boil.
-Add the gnocchi to the pot and cook until they begin to rise to the surface of the water, about 2 minutes.
+Add gnocchi to the pot and cook until they begin to rise to the surface of the water, about 2 minutes.
 Drain the gnocchi well.

 In a large serving bowl toss the drained gnocchi, shredded Toma cheese, and reserved funghi trifolati until the cheese has melted, coating the gnocchi.

-- Garnish with the rest of the chopped parsley and enjoy immediately.
+Garnish with the rest of the chopped parsley and enjoy immediately.